missionpinball/mpf-docs/docs/gmc/installation.md

 !!! note "Root project vs GMC subfolder"

     Some users prefer to create a distinct "gmc" subfolder in their MPF machine folder, and save their Godot project there.
-This keeps the Godot Editor *FileSystem* tree cleaner because it's not filled with MPF config files, and can make it easier to navigate and maintain each piece independently.
+This keeps the Godot Editor *FileSystem* tree cleaner because it's not mixing Godot files with MPF config files, which can make it easier to navigate and maintain.

-    Note that Godot only has access to files in its project folder and below.
-If you choose to make a "gmc" subfolder for your Godot project, all slides, sounds, and widgets will need to be in those respective subfolders in the gmc folder (e.g. */gmc/slides/*), NOT in the MPF mode subfolders (e.g. */modes/attract/slides/*).
+    However, note that Godot only has access to files in its project folder and subfolders.
+If you choose to make a "gmc" subfolder for your Godot project, all slides, widgets, sound files, and video files will need to be in those respective subfolders in the gmc folder (e.g. */gmc/slides/*), NOT in the MPF mode subfolders (e.g. */modes/attract/slides/*).

 ## Install the GMC Plugin